-- Together North Jersey staff are currently working with Local Government Capacity grant recipients to advance and fund grant proposals including the supplemental / elective activities that may create a demand for various forms of technical assistance support.
+- Together North Jersey staff are working with Local Government Capacity grant recipients to advance and fund grant proposals including the supplemental / elective activities that may create a demand for technical assistance support.
 Click here to view current proposed supplemental planning activities.

-- Some RFPs for Technical Assistance have been issued to firms on Roster #1 in select technical assistance categories.
+- RFPs for Technical Assistance have been periodically issued to firms on Roster #1 in select technical assistance categories.
 As referenced in the issued RFPs, follow-up questions must be submitted in writing to Together North Jersey.
-Copies of these questions, and any replies, will be made available on this Local Government Capacity webpage.
-The following questions and answers have been posted in response to inquiries about issued RFPs:
+These questions, and any replies, will be posted on this Local Government Capacity webpage as well as any modifications to RFPs that are issued by Together North Jersey during the procurement phase.
+The following questions and answers and RFP modifications have been posted in response to inquiries:

 - RFP #2332: Supporting Priority Investment in Somerset County